 - Type 3C hair has very tight, corkscrew curls.

-- Type 4 hair is coiled very tightly.
-It is often very coarse, but in actuality, it is also fragile and easily damaged.
+Type 4 hair is coiled very tightly.
+It is often very coarse, but it is also very fragile and easily damaged.

 - Type 4 hair that is healthy, is soft, with tight and well-defined S-curls.